XVs32/kcauto_custom/README.md

 In short, advance function could finish daily, weekly and monthly quest fully automated

 It brings you a highly automated experience:
-1. Kcauto-custom pick a available quest for you
+1. kcauto-custom picks a available quest for you
-2. It load the preset you defined in the config file
+2. It loads the preset you defined in the config file
-3. It sortie to the map which requested from the quest
+3. It sorties to the map which requested from the quest

 On the other hand, the setup is a bit more complicated, you will have to tell kcauto-custom a few things